ShubhamVG/shubhamvg.github.io/README.md

 # LaV's Digital Home
-I lost a bet and had to make a very narcississtic website about me and this is eggsactly that.
+I lost a bet and had to make a very narcissistic website about me and this is eggsactly that.
 A person/portfolio website which is meant to be _all about me_, live at [lavisse.xyz](https://lavisse.xyz).